Advice > Finance

 1. Understand the interview process and timeline

-You should begin your preparation for IB interviews by familiarizing yourself with the typical interview process.
+You should begin your preparation for investment banking (IB) interviews by familiarizing yourself with the typical interview process.
 Knowing the stages to expect will help you get into the right preparation mindset.

 Let’s begin.

-Whether applying for a full-time position or an internship program, IBD candidates will typically go through 4 steps:
+Regardless of whether you're applying for a full-time position or an internship program, IB candidates will typically go through five steps:

 Now let’s examine each of those steps in more detail.